IanTayler/MinG/README.md

 You can copy-paste that, save it as parser.p6 (in the same directory as grammar.mg) and then simply run `perl6 parser.p6`.
 Each line you write of input will be parsed using your grammar.
 You can modify grammar.mg at any point and restart parser.p6 to have your new grammar working.

+If you want to try out existing grammars, you can use one of two default grammars that can be accessed by passing the variables $ESPA0 (for "español") or $ENG0 (for "english") to the subroutine grammar_from_file() (instead of passing "./grammar.mg").
+You can check the grammars out at resources/ in this repository.

 When inputting lines, pay attention _not_ to put a final dot to your sentence. "dance." is a different word from "dance".

 CURRENTLY